m0t9/S25-core-course-labs/app_go/GO.md

 Configured `golangci-lint` linter was used to maintain code readability and safety.
 This is most widely used and efficient Go linter.

+`gofumpt` popular formatter was used to maintain code formatting.

 ## Testing

 Web application was tested manually.